 Note: Follow this video for instructions on how to break down a chicken.
 You'll need to break it down into the following pieces: 2 drumsticks, 2 thighs, 4 breast pieces, 2 wings, and a back, roughly chopped into 1- to 2-inch chunks.
 Follow this video for instructions on how to julienne ginger.
 I prefer using a mix of various types of chives for this recipe (yellow chives, Chinese chives, and regular chives).
 Yellow chives and Chinese chives can be found at Asian grocers.

-- 1 whole (4-pound) chicken, cut into 10 serving pieces, back and neck reserved (see note above)
+- 1 whole (4-pound) chicken, cut into 10 serving pieces, back and neck reserved (see note)

-- 1 (3-inch) knob ginger, roughly sliced, plus 1/2 cup finely julienned young ginger (see note above)
+- 1 (3-inch) knob ginger, roughly sliced, plus 1/2 cup finely julienned young ginger (see note)

 - 4 whole cloves garlic, smashed